 The Modern Alternative Assets Landscape

-A growing body of evidence suggests that greater exposure to alternative assets can boost portfolio returns and offer downside protection alongside a portfolio of traditional assets.
-At a basic level, alternative assets are defined as those offered outside of public markets and are less liquid than traditional assets like stocks and bonds.
-Traditional assets provide passive shareholders with efficient exposure to “beta” or “the market”, whereas alternative investments are associated with private markets and less correlation with publicly-traded assets, and derive yield potential from the skill of individual managers, operators and/or quality of distinct underlying assets.
+Greater exposure to alternative assets can boost portfolio returns and offer downside protection alongside a portfolio of traditional assets.
+Simply put, alternative assets are offered outside of public markets and are less liquid than traditional assets like stocks and bonds.
+While traditional assets provide passive shareholders with efficient exposure to “beta” or “the market,” alternative investments are associated with private markets and correlate less with publicly traded assets.
+Thus, they derive yield and appreciation potential from the skill of individual managers, operators and/or the quality of underlying assets.

-The general case for greater exposure to alternative assets is simple: due to their lower correlation with public markets, diversifying into alternatives can reduce a portfolio’s overall exposure to risk.
-This was supported empirically by a recent Blackstone study¹:
+Due to their lower correlation with public markets, diversifying into alternatives can also reduce a portfolio’s overall exposure to risk.
+A recent Blackstone study¹ supports this finding:

-While some alternative assets – like hedge funds or gold – have been explored extensively, there is growing enthusiasm for passive alternatives available through online platforms.
-Let’s take a look at three kinds of modern, online investments typically referred to as “alternative assets”.
+Today, there is now growing enthusiasm for passive alternatives available through online platforms.
+Let’s take a look at a few modern, online investments typically referred to as “alternative assets.”

 Equity Crowdfunding and Pre-IPO Startup Investing

-While the real estate crowdfunding paradigm has introduced greater access to individual investors, “equity crowdfunding” – the purchase of shares in pre-ipo startups by individuals for relatively small amounts – is perhaps an even more radical sea change, allowing individuals to operate as small-scale venture capitalists.
-While real estate is tangible and makes conceptual sense to even inexperienced investors, though, equity crowdfunding often presents a more opaque investment thesis, and correspondingly more risk.
+“Equity crowdfunding” – when individuals purchase shares in pre-IPO startups for relatively small amounts – is perhaps an even more radical change than real estate crowdfunding, allowing individuals to operate as small-scale venture capitalists.
+While real estate is tangible, though, equity crowdfunding often presents a more opaque investment thesis.

-Equity crowdfunding presents an obvious challenge: individuals who invest in exotic or niche startups assume similar risks to venture capitalists, but without the analysis firepower, capital reserves, or negotiating leverage that VC firms wield.
-What’s more, few of the platforms in the space offer in-house diligence and underwriting for the benefit of individual investors, often creating additional risk, as noted in a New York Times article from early 2017.
+Individuals who invest in startups assume similar risks to venture capitalists, but without the analysis firepower, capital reserves, or negotiating leverage that VC firms wield.
+What’s more, few of the platforms in the space offer in-house diligence and underwriting for the benefit of individual investors, creating additional risk.

-The bottom line: equity investing in pre-IPO startups can yield outsized returns for individual investors, but carries tremendous risk.
-As of this writing, the underwriting standards in equity crowdfunding are spotty, even by admission of leaders in the nascent space.
+The bottom line: equity investing in pre-IPO startups can yield outsized returns, but it is not for the risk-averse.
 To a greater extent than real estate investing, each potential investment in a pre-IPO startup requires in-depth knowledge of the company’s leadership and business goals.
 While broader availability of this asset class is a welcome development, even industry leaders warn against less experienced, less high-net-worth individuals allocating substantially to equity startup investing.

 Passive, Private Real Estate Investing